magicsgram/wordleoff/README.md

 ***
 Some thoughts if you ever played a game called 'Among Us'.

-I freaking love the voting mechanics in 'Among Us', as there's so much tension and pressuring your friends to 'vote' on Imposters.

-Also, after imposters kill you, you know who they are, and it gets even more interesting because you get to spectate how other people struggle in search of them.
+I freaking love the voting mechanics in 'Among Us', as there's so much tension and pressure to 'vote' on Imposters.
+Also, after the imposters kill you and you know who they are, it gets even more interesting because you get to spectate how other people struggle in search of them.

 WORDLE-OFF is loosely around this idea and it's much more fun if you're on voice chats w/ your peers.